priteshrnandgaonkar/priteshrnandgaonkar.github.io/_posts/2016-8-28-concurrency-with-swift-3.md

 Sema block 4
 Sema block 1
 ```
-Which is exepected, as we have configured the semaphore to execute two blocks at a time.
-Initially the first two blocks would be taken up for execution, the second block would finish first(i.e why `sema block 2` will be printed) and thus would allow the program to take one more block for execution, which will be block 3.Since block 3 has no delay it would finish in no time just after block 2 and consequently program would pick up block 4 which would end soon like block 3.
+Which is expected, as we have configured the semaphore to execute two blocks at a time.
+Initially the first two blocks would be taken up for execution, the second block would finish first(i.e why `sema block 2` will be printed) and thus would allow the program to take one more block for execution, which will be block 3.Since block 3 has no delay, it would finish in no time just after block 2 and consequently the program would pick up block 4, which would end soon like block 3.
 Block 1 would end last as it has maximum delay amongst other blocks.

 Thus to solve the above concurrency issue, we can use semaphore with capacity of one.